Alfresco/docs-alfresco/content-services/latest/admin/troubleshoot.md

 Tips for using Active Directory with the LDAP synchronization.

-* You might need to give special permissions in the Active Directory to the account that you are using to do the LDAP bind (as configured in `ldap.synchronization.java.naming.security.principal`).
-To do this, open Active Directory Users and Computers, right click on the domain, and select **Delegate Control...** Click **Next**, then select the user that you are using for the LDAP bind and click **Next**.
+* You might need to give special permissions in the Active Directory to the account that you're using to do the LDAP bind (as configured in `ldap.synchronization.java.naming.security.principal`).
+To do this, open Active Directory Users and Computers, right click on the domain, and select **Delegate Control...** Click **Next**, then select the user that you're using for the LDAP bind and click **Next**.
 The permission that they will need is on the next screen **Read all inetOrgPerson information.**
 * The example URL in `ldap.authentication.java.naming.provider.url` does not use SSL.
 SSL is recommended for production systems.
 You'll need to switch the port from 389 (below, non-SSL) to 636 for SSL.
 * It is often helpful to screen out non-user accounts and disabled accounts.
 The default user queries in the `ldap-ad` subsystem type do this by checking bit fields on the `userAccountControl` attribute.
 For example: